-Thanks to our partners and supporters, HDC MidAtlantic’s Hope & Opportunity Fund has prevented a dozen households at-risk of eviction from losing their homes.
+Thanks to our partners and supporters, HDC MidAtlantic’s Hope & Opportunity Fund has prevented more than 20 households at-risk of eviction from losing their homes.
 Here is Shari’s story.

 Shari is in her mid 50’s.
 She is soft spoken and a careful listener.
 Careful listening is a habit she picked up after suffering a stroke that left her nearly deaf in one ear.
 Hearing loss isn’t her only challenge.
 That stroke put Shari in a coma for a period of time and now she lives daily with disabilities as a result.

 Shari has very limited income—a little more than $700 a month to cover rent, food, and prescriptions.
 Not much left over after the bills for life’s little pleasures.
 Despite the hardships, Shari is positive, grateful and full of smiles especially when you ask her about her home.
 Shari lives in an efficiency unit at Skyline View Apartments in Reading, Pa.
 Before moving to Skyline View, Shari bounced from place to place with her mother.
 They even lived in a homeless shelter briefly.

 Last year, Shari thought she might be headed back to the shelter after she found herself in crisis.
 She was facing eviction and homelessness again, after her mother, who was also her roommate, moved out.
 Shari didn’t want to move again.
 “I have friends here.
 I have a community,” she said.
 But with no resources to fall back on, Shari was unsure what to do.
 She didn’t have enough income to cover the rent without her mother’s share.
 She turned to the community and tried to find help, but time and again was told there were no resources available to help her.